robby-cornelissen/pt-p710bt-label-maker/README.md

 pip install -r requirements.txt
 ```

-Note that the installation of `pybluez` requires the presence of the [`bluez`](http://www.bluez.org/) development libraries.
+Note that the installation of `pybluez` requires the presence of the [`bluez`](http://www.bluez.org/) development libraries and `libbluetooth` header files (`libbluetooth3-dev`).
 For most Linux distributions, these should be available through your regular package management system.

 ## Usage